United Way of the Alberta Capital Region

 What We Do

-United Way of the Alberta Capital Region takes a systems-wide approach to collaborate and deliver local programs and services that address the root causes of poverty.
-Working together, we minimize duplication and deliver larger scale impacts and lasting change.
+United Way of the Alberta Capital Region takes a systems-wide approach to collaborate and deliver local programs and services that address multiple facets of community well-being.

 Our Vision